Home Privacy Policy Feedback Link to us Site Map Forums

-FV is optional.
+Optional.
 It is the future value of the payments.
-If this parameter is omitted, the PV function assumes FV to be 0.
+If this parameter is omitted, it assumes FV to be 0.

 Value Explanation